themaire/catalog/README.md

 !!!
 Thinked to be installed on a Raspberry Pi OS !!!
 Otherwise you must change the models's symbolic link location in the installation script and / or adapte the install bash script yourself.

+!!
+If you use Raspberry Pi OS Lite you will need to install git sudo apt update && sudo apt install -y git

 #1 Clone the catalog's repo :
 git clone https://github.com/themaire/catalog.git